tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 # TransitSim: a Proof-of-Concept Transit System Simulator

-## Iteration 1 - VERSION 1, October 15th - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
+## Iteration 1 - VERSION 2, October 16th - NOTE, THIS DOCUMENT IS SUBJECT TO CHANGE.
 CHECK IT EVERY DAY OR TWO
+Version 2 - removed stale link to Doxygen information, replaced with live and useful links
 <hr>

 | Date | Item | Description |